 Asset management is one of the key components of the real estate investment process.
 An asset manager oversees a portfolio of investments with the goal of reaching maximum potential while reducing risk.
-Borrowers seeking funding for fix-and-flip projects will see that asset managers are active partners in the loan process, releasing escrow or holdback money on an agreed-upon schedule supported by inspections.
-But they’ll also see the asset manager is a resource, someone working closely with them to keep projects moving along on schedule and according to contract terms.
+Borrowers seeking funding for fix-and-flip projects will see that asset managers are active partners in the loan process.
+They release escrow or holdback money on an agreed-upon schedule supported by inspections.
+However, they’ll also see the asset manager is a resource, someone working closely with them to keep projects moving along on schedule and according to contract terms.

 Borrowers Benefit from Internal Draw Requests

 A key role of the asset manager is coordination of the draw request process.
-Once a property deal has been closed and fully funded, the borrower’s work can begin.
+Once a property deal closes and funds fully, the borrower’s work can begin.
 That work can include demolition, rehab or construction.
 As the project progresses, the borrower pays contractors and then submits the draw request to their Bay Mountain Capital asset manager for a release of funds.
 That alerts the asset manager to arrange for a third-party inspection of the property to determine whether work has been done according to the draw request and construction budget submitted with the loan application.
 Once the asset manager reviews the inspection report, they can, based on loan agreement terms, sign off on the draw request and disburse funds to the borrower.

 Advantages of In-House Asset Management